 Nestled in the beautiful region of Emilia-Romagna is the Duomo di parma, a 12th Century cathedral adorned with striking examples of Renaissance art and ornate Romanesque architecture.

-The Parma cathedral (Duomo di Parma in Italian) is famed for its beautifully preserved frescoes painted by influencial Italian Renaissance artists, some of which you can see in the above image.
-The most famous of all is Antonio Correggio’s illusionistic Assunzione della Vergine (Assumption of the Virgin) that decorates the central dome celing, providing a kaleidoscope masterpiece of the Virgin Mary ascending through a sea of cherubs, angels and swirling drapery.
-Two marble lions provide a striking presence at the cathedral entrance, and support the archivolt columns.
+The Parma cathedral (Duomo di Parma in Italian) is famed for its beautifully preserved frescoes painted by influential Italian Renaissance artists, some of which you can see in the above image.
+The most famous of all is Antonio Correggio’s illusionistic Assunzione della Vergine (Assumption of the Virgin) that decorates the central dome ceiling, providing a kaleidoscope masterpiece of the Virgin Mary ascending through a sea of cherubs, angels and swirling drapery.
+Two marble lions provide a striking presence at the cathedral entrance and support the archivolt columns.

 Image credit: Art History Images (Holly Hayes)